xavidotron/outline-go-tun2socks/README.md

 # go-tun2socks-mobile

-Demo for building and using `go-tun2socks` as a library on iOS and Android.
+Go package for building and using `go-tun2socks` as a library on iOS and Android.

 ## Prerequisites